 Pelé is a former Brazilian professional footballer who played for Brazil’s national team and clubs like Santos and New York Cosmos in his glittering career.
-Named as the 'Footballer of the Millennium' by the International Olympic Committee, Pelé had the ability to surprise everyone with his passing, dribbling skills.
+Named as the 'Footballer of the Millennium' by the International Olympic Committee, Pelé had the ability to surprise everyone with the ability to score goals using both feet and also with his playmaking skills.

 Retired from the game in 1977, Pelé currently relies mainly on endorsements deals for earnings.
 He bagged the 13th position in the Forbes' list of the highest-paid retired athlete with $14 million earrings in 2015.